bazel-contrib/rules_cuda/cuda/private/templates/README.md

 └── WORKSPACE            # generated
 ```

-If the repo is `cuda_toolkit`, we additionally generate toolchain config as follows
+If the repo is `cuda`, we additionally generate toolchain config as follows

 ```
 <repo_root>